1. What is it?

 9. What information do you find about the services?

-The information on a service can be found in the Service Sheet , and may vary depending on the data provided by the provider.
-If all sections are filled in, you will find the following information:
+The information for a service is found in the Service Description , and may vary depending on the data provided by the provider.
+If all sections are completed, you will find the following information:

-• Title of the service , which designates the provider.
+• Title of the service , which designates the provider entity.

 • Provider , which is the name of the entity providing the service.